Slide backgroundImage for Give Big fundraising campaign in May 2024

 University District Food Bank

-For nearly four decades, University District Food Bank has helped prevent hunger in Northeast Seattle neighborhoods.
-Each week, more than 1,300 different families receive the groceries they need to prepare nutritionally balanced meals at home.
+For over four decades, University District Food Bank has helped prevent hunger in Northeast Seattle neighborhoods.
+Each week, more than 2,200 different families receive the groceries they need to prepare nutritionally balanced, culturally relevant meals at home.

-In July 2016, after an incredible history at University Christian Church, we moved into a purpose built new home co-located with 49 units of affordable housing operated by LIHI and YouthCare, a job skills training café operated by Street Bean, and an amazing rooftop garden where we grow produce for the food bank.
+In July 2016, after an incredible history at University Christian Church, we moved into a purpose-built new home co-located with 49 units of affordable housing operated by LIHI and YouthCare, a job skills training café operated by Street Bean, and an amazing rooftop garden where we grow produce for the food bank year round.

-Last year, we had 58,000 customer visits and distributed over 2.4 million pounds of food.
+Last year, we had over 109,000 household visits (253,000 individuals) and distributed over 3.4 million pounds of food across all our programs.

-Our home delivery program reaches almost 400 home-bound customers every week.
-Our backpack program, at 14 nearby schools, provides almost 550 kids with meals and snacks for the weekend when school meals aren’t available.
+Our home delivery program reaches over 450 home-bound customers every week.
+Our backpack program, at 18 nearby schools, provides over 960 kids with meals and snacks for the weekend when school meals aren’t available.

-Our two off site food pantries located at Mercy Magnuson Place and North Seattle College provide groceries to another 200 households a week.
+Our two off site food pantries located at Mercy Magnuson Place and North Seattle College provide groceries to over 375 households a week.

 Subscribe to our e-newsletter